rjqocampo/tic-tac-toe/readme.md

 Welcome to Tic-Tac-Toe!

-This is a simple implementation of the classic Tic-Tac-Toe game, created using HTML, CSS, and JavaScript.
-The project follows the Revealing Module Pattern, a design pattern that helps organize code and encapsulate functionality.
+This is a simple implementation of the classic Tic-Tac-Toe game, using HTML, CSS, and JavaScript.
+The project is mobile-responsive and follows the Revealing Module Design Pattern.

 Link to live project: https://rjqocampo.github.io/tic-tac-toe/ :point_left: